-Figure 4: Simulink Implementation of SMIB
+Figure 5: Simulink Implementation of SMIB

-The parameters of Heffron-Phillips model are optimized using Particle Swarm Optimization and Genetic Algorithm which are explained in following sub-section.
+The parameters of Heffron-Phillips model model are optimized using Particle Swarm Optimization and Genetic Algorithm which are explained as follows.

 Particle Swarm Optimization

 PSO is a technique used to explore the search space of a given problem to find the settings or parameters required to maximize or minimize a particular objective.